wRothbard/birthstones/README.md

 ## Changes:
 '!' is for bugs in 2012 version that are fixed (as opposed to features that were changed/added) in this fork
+* (2017-02-19) new textures for aquamarine: mineral, block, item
 * (2017-02-16) Rerendered Alexandrite block&item; new textures for minerals: Alexandrite, Amethyst; collecting hd versions in etc/hd
 * (2017-02-16) blend file: completely reworked gem shader (blend version 2)
 * (2017-02-15) blend file: connected ID Mask to Image output (in Compositor nodes) for alpha in rendered image